Ernst de Jonge: Dutch resistance

 De Jonge found his work with BPM challenging and interesting, and he enjoyed living in the Dutch Antilles.
 However, with the German occupation of his homeland, his mind was with his family and friends in the Netherlands.
 Queen Wilhelmina had fled to London and established the government in exile there.
 De Jonge used his influence with Prince Bernhard, the German born husband of Princess Juliana, to secure his release from BPM.

 De Jonge arrived in London on 31 August 1941 and was immediately interrogated by the British Secret Service.
 At the end of the interrogation, and partially due to De Jonge's attitude throughout, he was asked if he would consider serving as an agent in occupied Netherlands.
 He had already been considering this on his own, and he agreed.
 Before starting his training, he spoke on Radio Oranje directed at the Netherlands.
 During his training De Jonge was not impressed with the Centrale Inlichtingendienst (Dutch Central Intelligence Service), which administered the operations, but he was impressed with British Military Intelligence Section 9, which did the training work.
 He was instructed in Morse coding and decoding, security measures and training in the organization and ranks in the German army.
 While training in London he met his older brother Marien.
 Marien would ship out with the Princess Irene Brigade to the far east in March.
 De Jonge was scheduled to return to the Netherlands at any time.
 In February the two brothers took leave of each other at Paddington Station, knowing well they might not see each other again.

 By 1942 De Jonge was ready for his mission.
-The initial plan was for he and his radio operator Evert Radema to be dropped by parachute, but this was abandoned in favor of the transport service that had been developed by Erik Hazelhoff Roelfzema, Peter Tazelaar and Chris Krediet, which used a motor torpedo boat to cross the channel before rowing the party to shore.
+The initial plan was for he and his radio operator Evert Radema to be dropped by parachute, but this was abandoned in favor of the transport service that had been developed by Erik Hazelhoff Roelfzema, Peter Tazelaar and Chris Krediet, which used a motor torpedo boat to cross the English Channel before rowing the party to shore.
 On 22 February 1942, De Jonge and Evert Radema were inserted into the Netherlands at Katwijk.
 They were rowed to the beach with Hazelhoff, who came ashore with them and helped them to a hiding place near the boulevard where they could wait for the first morning tram leaving for Leiden.
 From Leiden the two split up, with Evert Radema heading to Amsterdam while De Jonge went to Wassenaar.